Swan Song (1992 film)

-Swan Song is a 1992 short film directed by Kenneth Branagh and adapted for the screen by Hugh Cruttwell from the one act play of the same name by Anton Chekhov.
+Swan Song is a 1992 British short film directed by Kenneth Branagh and adapted for the screen by Hugh Cruttwell from the one act play of the same name by Anton Chekhov.
 It stars John Gielgud as the aging actor Svetlovidov and Richard Briers as the prop-master Nikita.

 Awards

 Swan Song was nominated for the Academy Award for Best Live Action Short Film.